SBSoQCnA/OnQCandA/README.md

 # The Codes
 # Plots from Code
 # Master presentation (SBS-OnQCnA.pdf)
-# A presentation on how the code was made
+# A presentation on how the code was made (Presentasjon-SBS.pdf)